What is the CAP?

 Our application requires information not included in the current application.
 Can we get the application changed to conform to our requirements?

 Changes to content are not possible at this time.
 The current application was created using information submitted by multiple programs.
 All programs were asked to contribute, so if the form does not include your information, your program probably did not respond to the initial request for application information.
 Please bring your requirements to the attention of the WGCMPR chair, and it will be considered for the next iteration of the CAP.
+In the meantime, you can try to make it clear in your posting that you expect certain information to be sent directly to you.

 What is the relationship between the AAPM careers site and the CAP?